asaabey/picorule-sentry/README.md

 ## Features

-- **Live GitHub Integration**: Fetches `.prb` files directly from the GitHub repository
+- **Live GitHub Integration**: Fetches `.prb` files and `.txt` templates directly from the GitHub repository
+- **Template Reference Tracking**: Shows which Jinja2 templates reference each variable
 - **In-Memory Processing**: Parses all variables and holds the catalog in memory (no CSV files)
 - **Interactive Filtering**: Search and filter by ruleblock, statement type, metadata, and reportability
-- **Real-Time Statistics**: Displays summary statistics for functional/conditional statements
+- **Real-Time Statistics**: Displays summary statistics for functional/conditional statements and template usage
 - **Dependency Navigation**: Click on any dependency to jump to that variable's definition with visual highlighting (automatically switches ruleblock filters for cross-ruleblock references)
+- **Visual Loading Progress**: Sidebar shows detailed loading status with progress bar for ruleblocks and templates
 - **Smart Caching**: SessionStorage cache for instant page loads after first visit
 - **Responsive UI**: Modern interface built with React 19 and Tailwind CSS